Govan/OmniToggl/README.md

 7. Open `Resources/common.js` in your favourite text editor
 ![Omnifocus Dialog](img/Screenshot-6.png)
 8. Replace 'REPLACE_ME' with your toggl API Token that can be found [here](https://track.toggl.com/profile)
-8. Replace 'REPLACE_ME_TOO' with your [toggl workspace id](https://developers.track.toggl.com/docs/workspace), you can lift this from most URLs in the webapp
+9. Replace 'REPLACE_ME_TOO' with your [workspace id](https://developers.track.toggl.com/docs/workspace)
-9. Quit and Restart OmniFocus
+10. Quit and Restart OmniFocus
-9. You should now be all set up and can start a timer by clicking on a task and choosing Automation > OmniToggle > Start Timer from the menu.
+11. You should now be all set up and can start a timer by clicking on a task and choosing Automation > OmniToggle > Start Timer from the menu.

 Note: if anyone knows of a way to store data other then having to edit a file as described then please let me know as it seems it should be easier then this but the documentation is not great.